ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   - compact unwind encoding (Darwin specific)

-The Cpu0RelocationPass.cpp and Cpu0RelocationPass.h are example code for lld backend Passes embedded.
+The Cpu0RelocationPass.cpp and Cpu0RelocationPass.h are example code for lld backend Passes.
 The Relocation Pass structure shown as :num:`Figure #lld-f3`.
+The Cpu0 backend has two Releocation Pass and both of them are children of RelocationPass.
+The StaticRelocationPass is for static linker and DynamicRelocationPass is for dynamic linker.
+We will see how to register relocation pass according the staic or dynamic linker you like to do in next section.

 .. _lld-f3:
 .. figure:: ../Fig/lld/3.png